I am currently studying my masters in London and this is a typical day as for me as a remote working student during a pandemic.

 And that is my day in snaps.
 It’s been an honour being able to share it with you and if you want to reach out to me just hit me up on my Instagram @thecivilgrad or my blog thecivilgrad.com.
 Thanks for reading!

-civil engineering student, day in the life of, featured day in the life of post, masters student, postgraduate student, science, student, what is civil engineering like
+civil engineering student, day in life of, day in the life of, featured day in the life of post, masters student, postgraduate student, science, student, what is civil engineering like